jburrell7/REUPlusC2/README.md

 This board provides:
 1. A battery backed real time clock using a Maxim DS3231SN#-ND RTC device using an I2C interface.
 The RTC has an onboard 32.768kHz crystal.
 2. 512kBytes of EEPROM using 2@ AT24CM02-SSHM-T I2C EEPROMs.
-3. A simple 80 column text video output using standard 640X480 VGA.
+3. A simple 80 column monochrome text video output using standard 640X480 VGA.
 The terminal is a modified version of Grant Searle's terminal provided in his Multicomp project.

 **REU Functionality**